MSME Classification: Understanding Meaning and Category Benefits

 Medium

-For a textile manufacturer with an investment of INR 8 crore and a turnover of INR 40 crore, the business qualifies as a Small Enterprise.
+For a textile manufacturer with an investment of Rs 8 crore and a turnover of Rs 40 crore, the business qualifies as a Small Enterprise.
 This classification makes the business eligible for specific loan programs and subsidies that are unavailable to larger firms.

 Features of the New MSME Classification